 Snam is focused on regulated activities, in order to maintain a limited risk profile.
 Almost all Snam’s consolidated revenues are "regulated", subject to the regulation set by the Regulatory Authority for Electricity, Gas and Water (AEEGSI),in order to ensure that transportation, regasification, storage and distribution services are provided to third parties according to non-discriminatory criteria and at regulated tariffs.

 Snam is expected to enhance the value of existing participations and create opportunities to fully exploit its expertise in transport infrastructures: in particular, the areas of interest are the integration of European market with debottlenecking of borders and reverse flow, and new routes to Europe to strengthen the southern corridor and the Mediterraneo hub.
 The approach of Snam will be selective, with a strict financial discipline, and will target on assets with capex opportunities and a risk profile comparable with current portfolio.

-In all its activities, in Italy and abroad, Snam pursues a sustainable and socially responsible model of growth, in order to create value for the company and for the communities in which it operates through four main strategic drivers: solid investments, operational and financial efficiency, strengthening of new asset light services and attractive and sustainable return for shareholders.
+In all its activities, in Italy and abroad, Snam pursues a sustainable and socially responsible model of growth, in order to create value for the company and for the communities in which it operates through these main strategic drivers: continuous improvement in core business; enhanced exposure to the energy transition; strong performance of international activities; optimization of financial structure.

 As the operational and financial efficiency are concerned, in the 2018-2022 plan the company's target expects to maintain flat in real terms the controllable fixed costs.
 From a financial prospective, having successfully established a new Group financial structure in 2012, Snam began work to optimize this in 2013, with the aim to achieve a competitive cost of debt over time as well as to make the debt structure more consistent with business requirements, both in terms of financing maturity and of exposure to changes in interest rates.